Full counting statistics after quantum quenches as hydrodynamic fluctuations: Conclusion

-\prlsection{Conclusion} We have derived, from general principles of many-body physics, a formula for the fluctuation of the number of particles in a gas on a large interval of size $X$, a large time $T$ after a quantum quench, in the ballistic scaling limit, with $X\gg T$.
-When specialised to many-body integrable systems, this formula reproduces a recent conjecture \cite{Bertini_2023_tFCS, Bertini_2024_tFCS}.
-We have shown how it is the physics of hydrodynamic long-range correlations that largely determine the fluctuations: the scaling with $X$ accounts for a modified thermodynamic function (evaluated exactly in integrable systems) due to such correlations produced by the quench, and its non-trivial dynamics with $T$ is solely a consequence of long-range correlations on the interval at time $T$.
-Crucially, our derivation shows how this dynamical effect is recast into current fluctuations at a point $x=0$ on a time interval $[0,T]$ in a special NESS.
-The dynamics may be modified by further long-range ``waft effects" where correlated modes are transported to $x=0$ by the flow of the NESS, neglected up to now in the literature.
-We have argued that in integrable systems with fundamental excitations of fermionic statistics, waft effects may only, and are expected to, affect cumulants of order 6 or higher, in a way that cannot be currently evaluated.
+We have derived, from general principles of many-body physics and integrability, a formula for the fluctuation of the number of particles in a gas on a large interval of size $X$, a large time $T$ after an integrable quench, in the ballistic scaling limit, with $X\gg T$.
+This formula reproduces a recent conjecture \cite{Bertini_2023_tFCS, Bertini_2024_tFCS}.
+We have shown how it is the physics of hydrodynamic long-range correlations that largely determine the fluctuations: the scaling with $X$ accounts for a modified thermodynamic function (evaluated exactly in integrable systems) due to such correlations produced by the quench, and its non-trivial dependence on $T$ is solely a consequence of long-range correlations at different times.
+Crucially, our derivation shows how this genuinely far from equilibrium dynamical effect is recast into current fluctuations at a point $x=0$ on a time interval $[0,T]$ in a special NESS.
+The dynamics may be modified by further long-range ``waft effects" (neglected up to now in the literature) where correlated modes are transported to $x=0$ by the flow of the NESS.
+We have argued that in integrable systems with fundamental excitations of fermionic statistics, waft effects may only affect cumulants of order 6 or higher, in a way that cannot be currently evaluated.
 We expect that waft effects do not alter cumulants in full generality when the model admits at most two hydrodynamic velocities; and in integrable systems when hydrodynamic velocities are bounded from below in magnitude (for instance in hard rods systems).
-It would be interesting to extend our arguments to general $\alpha = X/T$ and other geometries, and to other charges or entanglement entropies; and to evaluate the proposed long-range effects modifying the dynamics of higher cumulants using BMFT.
-It would be most interesting to perform extensive numerical checks of the formula, especially in non-integrable models.
+Many of the arguments we have made are in fact immediately applicable beyond integrability, see \cite{LongPaper}.
+It would be interesting to extend our arguments to general $\alpha = X/T$ and other geometries, and to other charges or to the entanglement entropies; and to evaluate the proposed long-range effects modifying the dynamics of higher cumulants using BMFT.
+Extensive numerical checks of the formula would be desired as well, especially in the context of non-integrable models.